dheerajVagavolu/Github_Scraper/README.md

 # Github Scraper
-A personal tool for scraping meta data from Github website, for academic purpose.
+A personal tool for scraping meta data from Github website, for academic purpose. ( Using selenium and bs4. )

 * Releases
 * Contributors